geopm/geopm/service/docs/source/geopm_agent_cpu_activity.7.rst

     srun -N ${SLURM_NNODES} geopmwrite MSR::QM_EVTSEL:RMID board 0 0
     srun -N ${SLURM_NNODES} geopmwrite MSR::QM_EVTSEL:EVENT_ID board 0 2

-Without this, the uncore bandwidth characteriztaion analysis scripts will not be able to accurately determine the maximum memory bandwidth at each uncore frequency.
+Without this, the uncore bandwidth characterization analysis scripts will not be able to accurately determine the maximum memory bandwidth at each uncore frequency.